OmidPoursaeed/Self_supervised_Learning_Point_Clouds/README.md

-# Self supervised Learning of Point Clouds via Orientation Estimation
+# Self-supervised learning of point clouds via orientation estimation

-Code for the paper "[Self-supervised Learning of Point Clouds via Orientation Estimation](https://arxiv.org/pdf/2008.00305.pdf)", 3DV 2020.

 ## Installation

 We use tensorflow 1.14, python 3.6 and h5py.

 ## Usage

 To train the rotation prediction model with 18 random rotation angles, run: